Since

 Nation - at the San Xavier Community Center, 2018 W. San Xavier

 Rd, Tohono O’odham Nation, State of Arizona.
-Or,
+Then

-Peoples’ Border Summit of the Americas II will provide
+Peoples’ Border Summit of the Americas II provided an

 exchange experiences and information about how the international

-ceremonial practices, sacred sites, treaty rights, health and way of
+ceremonial practices, sacred sites, treaty rights, health and ways of

 Tohono O'odham summit organizer, receives a flag from Mohawk Mark